semishawn/semipedia/_semiterms/oneiro-threshold.md

 neologist: Shawn
 ---

-<p class="info-text">The oneiro threshold can be achieved within any variety of relationship, including romantic, plutonic, business, etc.</p>
+The oneiro threshold can be achieved within any variety of relationship, including romantic, plutonic, business, etc.